CGRU/cgru/docs/software/houdini.rst

 Houdini
 =======

-.. warning:: Documentation is outdated.
+.. warning:: Documentation is not finished.

 Afanasy is represented by a special multi-functional ROP.
 You can connect several other ROPs to Afanasy ROP to render.